Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

 \begin{definition}(\cite{BPP}, \cite{Ma2006}) The \emph{ Willmore functional} of $y$ is defined as four times the area of M with respect to the metric above:

-An immersed surface $y:M\rightarrow S^{n+2}$ is called a \emph{Willmore surface}, if it is a critical point of the Willmore functional with respect to any variation (with compact support) of the map $y:M\rightarrow S^{n+2}$. \end{definition} From formula \eqref{eq-kappa-trans} it is straightforward to verify that $W(y)$ is well-defined.
-Moreover, suppose that $x:M\rightarrow \mathbb{R}^{n+2}$ is the stereographic projection of $y$ into $\mathbb{R}^{n+2}$.
-Let $H,\ K$ denote the mean curvature and Gauss curvature of $x$.
-Then one can verify easily that holds.
-Thus our definition of the Willmore functional coincides with the usual definition.
+An immersed surface $y:M\rightarrow S^{n+2}$ is called a \emph{Willmore surface}, if it is a critical point of the Willmore functional with respect to any variation (with compact support) of the map $y:M\rightarrow S^{n+2}$. \end{definition}

+Note that the above definition of the Willmore functional coincides with the usual definition (See \cite{BPP}, \cite{Ma-W1}).
 It is well-known that Willmore surfaces can be characterized as follows \cite{Bryant1984,BPP,Ejiri1988,Wang1998}.